wangsenlinautonomous/CarND-Capstone/README.md

 ### Get position information

-I declare a subscriber to subscrib current_pose topic, then using a call back function to get positionging information.
+Declare a subscriber to subscrib current_pose topic, then using a call back function to get positionging information.
 For more information please see the attached code:

 ```